 If you’re a web developer or someone who’s got a knack for design and HTML/CSS, then you’ll be able to build a great landing page without the need for any external tools (you’ll still need to host your landing page somewhere).
 But I don’t recommend this approach, even if you’re a techie.

-Most landing page tools, including the GetResponse Free Website Builder, offer a variety of features that’ll help you set up landing pages swiftly and confidently.
+Most landing page tools, including the GetResponse Free Landing Page Creator, offer a variety of features that’ll help you set up landing pages swiftly and confidently.
 These include:

 - Prebuilt landing templates

 - AI-generative features that’ll create text and images just for you

 - Performance metrics